otisps/Spring-Security-Demo/README.md

-# Spring Security Demo
+# Spring Security Demo Project

-**Important to Note!**. - This is not a important project, but a repository of a collection of experiments from doing online tutorials & playing around.
-demo of how spring security works

-Check each version for how a secure application might build up.
+This project was built using https://docs.spring.io/spring-security/site/docs/4.1.3.RELEASE/ and https://www.youtube.com/watch?v=her_7pa0vrg

+I still have to learn about JWT which is something i shall visit in next version.
+For now I am pausing and building a social media application, under social bull on my GitHub.